coreboot/coreboot/Documentation/mainboard/ocp/deltalake.md

 - FSP blob: The blob (Intel Cooper Lake Scalable Processor Firmware Support Package) is not yet available to the public.
 It will be made public some time after the MP (Mass Production) of CooperLake Scalable Processor when the FSP is mature.
-- Microcode: Not yet available to the public.
+- Microcode: Available through github.com:otcshare/Intel-Generic-Microcode.git.
 - ME binary: Not yet available to the public.

 ## Payload